Dream Girl 2: Plot

 As "Pooja" cannot go to the bar to dance regularly anymore, Sona Bhai keeps calling her and asking her to come back to work.
 He also says that he wants to marry her, so that after his divorce, his children do not feel the absence of a mother.
 Abu's adopted son, Shaukya, is also attracted to "Pooja" and keeps flirting with her and trying to impress her.
 Meanwhile, Abu misunderstands that Karam is actually "Pooja"'s brother.
-Abu's sister Jumani who has bene married thricce and is actually the wife of Sona Bhai and planning to get divorced is attracted to Karam and comes to Jagjit to propose her marriage to Karam.
+Abu's sister Jumani who has been married thrice and is actually the wife of Sona Bhai and planning to get divorced is attracted to Karam and comes to Jagjit to propose her marriage to Karam.
 Jagjit, who is attracted to her, misunderstands that she is talking about her marriage with him.
 He later realises the truth when he goes on to exchange engagement rings with Jumani, and she clears his confusion.

 One night, while trying to get intimate in the bedroom with Shah Rukh, "Pooja"'s wig comes off, revealing Karam's facade.
 Shah Rukh is shocked and reveals that he is actually gay and Abu forcefully had him break up with his boyfriend so that he can marry a girl instead.
 Shah Rukh keeps Karam's facade a secret from his family.
 Sometime later, Jumani asks Karam out on a date and proposes to him with a rose.
 Pari, who happens to be there coincidentally, misunderstands that Karam is cheating on her with Jumani and breaks up with him.
-Meanwhile Sakina gets pregnant ,throws her pregancy positive test down from balcony that gets to the family and everyone assumes that Pooja and Shahrukh is going to have a child but lied by Shahrukh that Pooja cannot be a mother.
+Meanwhile, Sakina gets pregnant, throws her pregnancy positive test down from the balcony which is seen by the whole family, and everyone assumes that Pooja and Shahrukh are going to have a child.

 As "Pooja" cannot get pregnant, Abu takes her to Baby Baba, a spiritual guru who can miraculously get women to become pregnant.
 He asks "Pooja" and Shah Rukh to take a dip in the holy Yamuna river.
 While doing so, "Pooja" escapes, making everyone believe that she has died by drowning, and a memorial service is held for her.

 Karam learns that Pari will marry another man and rushes to the wedding ceremony.
 He performs a dance as "Pooja", making Pari realise the truth.
 Karam talks about all the hardships he faced because of his love for Pari and his desire to marry her.
 Everyone else also arrives there, and all the confusion is cleared.
 Karam confronts Jaipal about his classist mentality, and he realises his mistake.
 In the end, Karam and Pari get married in a grand ceremony.